Eluru: Politics

 Eluru (Assembly constituency) is one of the constituencies for Andhra Pradesh Legislative Assembly.
-Alla Nani is the present MLA of the constituency from YSR Congress Party.
-The constituency falls under Eluru (Lok Sabha constituency) which was won by Kotagiri Sridhar of the same party.
-The city is going to be the head office for the Jana Sena Party.
+Radha Krishnayya Badeti is the present MLA of the constituency from Telugu Desam Party.
+The constituency falls under Eluru (Lok Sabha constituency) which was won by Putta Mahesh Kumar of the same party.

 Economy

+Eluru is recognized for its diverse industrial landscape, featuring a wide range of functional categories and economic activities.
 Since the 17th century, Eluru was known for rug weaving, derived from weavers of Iranian descendants.
+Around 1900, the notable Madras export firm Arbuthnot contracted the production of Eluru carpets.
 R.R.Pet, Powerpet, Eluru 1-Town area are the commercial centres.
 Tangellamudi, Sanivarapupeta and Lakshavarapupeta areas of the city are known for the wool pile carpet industry.
 The eco-friendly carpets are exported to countries like the United States, Australia, Germany and the United Kingdom.